physicalrobot/awpraxis/_posts/2019-10-14-don't-be-afraid-to-give-up-the-good-to-go-for-the-great.markdown

 Armwrestlers are notorious for giving a wide range of answers to this question and while there is, seemingly, a diversity of opinion and ideas, we can extract some common threads that run through the various responses and start to flesh out a complete picture of how to approach our training on and off the table.

-# Strength Categories of Armwrestling!!!
+# Strength Categories of Armwrestling

 So what are these common threads?
 Well, since armwrestling is largely a strength sport (with combat elements), any discussion of how to get stronger should start with an understanding of what our body is actually doing to produce strength on the table.